 We conduct thorough AI risk assessments in conjunction with related privacy impact assessments (PIAs) to identify your organization’s specific compliance obligations.
 We analyze the impact of global and domestic laws, including the EU AI Act, FTC directives, GDPR, state comprehensive privacy laws such as the CCPA, and evolving U.S. state AI legislation.
 We then advise on robust mitigation strategies and assist in implementing effective controls and top AI compliance strategies to minimize legal exposure and prevent costly fines and penalties.

 The procurement and integration of third-party AI solutions requires careful legal scrutiny.
-We focus on drafting and negotiating AI-related contracts with data processing agreements (DPAs), including critical vendor agreements with major AI platform providers such as Amazon’s AWS Bedrock AI and Microsoft Azure AI.
-Our focus is on ensuring favorable terms that address data usage rights, model training restrictions, robust indemnification clauses, and clear liability protections.
+We focus on drafting and negotiating AI-related contracts, including data processing agreements (DPAs), as well as critical vendor agreements with major AI platform providers such as Amazon’s AWS Bedrock AI and Microsoft Azure AI.
+Our focus is on ensuring favorable terms that address data usage rights, model training restrictions, robust indemnification clauses, and explicit liability protections.

 Beyond legal compliance, ethical AI deployment is paramount.
 We provide strategic counsel on establishing ethical AI principles, implementing bias detection and mitigation strategies, conducting fairness audits, and developing corporate social responsibility initiatives.
 Our goal is to help you foster trustworthy AI adoption that aligns with public expectations and enhances your brand reputation.